 “As an interviewer, I ask what the applicants see themselves doing five years from now, which can link to a practice group interest.”

-Callbacks
+Stage Two: Callbacks

-When candidates come back for a callback interview, they'll meet with partners and associates from the practice areas they've already expressed an interest in for a series of four or five 20- to 30-minute interviews.
+When candidates are invited for a callback interview, they'll meet with partners and associates from the practice areas they've expressed an interest in for a series of four or five 20- to 30-minute interviews.
 In most cases, each applicant will meet a junior associate in order to get the opportunity to talk about starting one’s career at Mayer Brown.
 Where there is mutual interest, the firm encourages candidates to have additional follow-up meetings and even return for additional introductions over lunches and dinners.

 Top tips for this stage: